 Everyone has a different journey to working in prosthetics and orthotics, but for most of the individuals who help patients at Excel Prosthetics, their journey was based on the desire to help people overcome personal challenges.
-Richard Ruble is a Certified Prosthetist Orthotist (CPO) serving Excel patients in Roanoke and Lynchburg.
+Richard Ruble is a Certified Prosthetist Orthotist (CPO) serving Excel patients in Roanoke and Lynchburg, Virginia.
 He had a similar journey in joining our team of passionate practitioners.

 His Journey to Joining Excel Prosthetics

 After growing up in Lynchburg, Ruble attended James Madison University to study health sciences.
 His interest in the human body and how he can help improve the lives of others brought him to explore the world of physical therapy, but he soon shifted his path to prosthetics.
 He spent two years working as a prosthetic technician at the University of Virginia Prosthetic Lab and had a keen desire to continue down this path to receive his professional certification.
 He acquired his certification through the Newington Certification program in Hartford, Connecticut and did his residency and boards in Savannah, GA.
 But Southwest Virginia called him back home, ready to start impacting lives.

 Freshly certified, Ruble sought a position with Excel Prosthetics in 2002 and has been working with Doug Walters and the team ever since.